hwkoene/soap/README.md

 - Explicit archiving, adding items to a `.zip` archive.
 - Allow creaton/modification/deletion of objects from files using watchdog to monitor the data directory for changes.
     - This may allow this framework to function as a synchronized database.
-- Maybe replacing or supplementing DataObjectList with DataObjectSet to allow for more complex queries.